 Most of Finnfund’s investments in low-income countries involve cofinancing with other development financiers.
 We have collaborated extensively with the other Nordic development financiers (Swedfund, Norfund, and Danish IFU) as well as with our Dutch, British, German, Belgian, Swiss and French counterparts (FMO, CDC, DEG, BIO, Sifem and Proparco respectively).

-The core of the Team Finland network consists of the Ministry of Employment and the Economy, the Ministry for Foreign Affairs and the Ministry of Education and Culture, as well as the publicly funded organizations and overseas networks whose performance they oversee.
-The Team Finland network is steered by the Government.
-More than 70 local teams around the world handle its activities abroad.
+The core of the Team Finland network consists of the Ministry of Employment and the Economy, the Ministry for Foreign Affairs, the Ministry of Education and Culture, and the publicly funded organisations and service points abroad operating under their guidance (Finpro, Tekes, Finnvera, Finnfund, Finnpartnership, Finnish Industry Investment, VTT, the Centres for Economic Development, Transport and the Environment, Finland’s cultural and academic institutes, the Finnish-Russian Chamber of Commerce, the Finnish-Swedish Chamber of Commerce).
+Abroad, the Team Finland network is represented by over 70 local teams.

 Finnfund’s mission is to promote economic and social development in its target countries through investments in the private sector.
-Catalysing Finnish know-how for projects in developing countries is Finnfund’s main niche.
+Catalyzing Finnish know-how for projects in developing countries is Finnfund’s main niche.
 We seek to invest in win-win-win projects that bring local and Finnish parties together while also improving the environment.
-Clean technologies ranging from energy efficiency and renewable energy to waste management and recycling are a sector where Finnish companies have invested heavily over the decades becoming global leaders in a number of sub-sectors.
-They also are a prime example of an area, where we and the other members of Team Finland wish to make a difference.
+Clean technologies ranging from energy efficiency and renewable energy to waste management and recycling are a sector where Finnish companies have invested heavily over the decades becoming global leaders in a number of sub-sectors

 For more information about Team Finland's services, please visit the website.